RatikantHM/accessibility-poc/README.md

-Run `npx http-server .` in src folder to start the project.
+Run `npx http-server .` in project folder to start the project.